Inspired by the intellectual ferment at the turn of the last century,

 Hans Wenke, together with Roel Röhner author of five books about Dalton education, introduced RESPONSIBILITY as a standard instead of FREEDOM.
 Also Helen Parkhurst explained freedom as a development of responsibility.

-HOUSE is a common class arrangement.
+In The Netherlands HOUSE is a common class arrangement.
 The classroom teacher is also the HOUSE advisor.

 LAB one can find in the individual help and regular student – teacher (or small group – teacher) conversation.
 In many schools pupils from different ages help each other (tutor learning, mentor learning or learning with guiders).
 In primary education is LAB integrated in the HOUSE, in secondary eduaction in special Dalton (LAB) hours.